daniosp/computationalmechanics-4-the-courious-engineer/content/post/23-10-16-Exploring-AcouSTO/index.md

 ---

 <p align="justify">
 As a Mechanical Engineering student, I was searching for an approach to acoustics when I came across AcouSTO - an open-source software.
 It was presented to me as a great alternative to learning about the complex science of sound wave propagation.
-Additionally, the [professor](https://nicoguaro.github.io/pages/about/) who introduced me to the software also suggested to share my findings in the form of a blog post.
+Additionally, the <a href="https://nicoguaro.github.io/pages/about/">professor</a> who introduced me to the software also suggested to share my findings in the form of a blog post.
 Thus, this project was born.
 AcouSTO's computing capabilities will be the starting point of our discussion.
 Let's clarify what they are.
 </p>

 <!--more-->